zzmp/hifi-docs/_articles/scripts/how-do-script-works.md

 ---
 layout: doc
-title: How do script works ?
+title: How do script works?
 collection: articles
 category: scripts
 ---

 {:toc}

-Here&rsquo;s an overview of Markdown syntax that you can use anywhere on GitHub.com or in your own text files.
+Scripts use the JavaScript syntax to expose tons of functionality available in High Fidelity via our JavaScript API.
+These scripts can be simple or complex, they can be used to build structures, move your avatar, record your avatar, shoot guns, and so on -- the possibilities lean in the direction of *limitless* rather than *limited*.